kamran082/Pyramids/README.md

 - Body

-Home page got a nice video, History page also tells you about pyramids history and gallery page got some good pictuers.
+Home page got a nice video, History page also tells you about pyramids history, and gallery page got some good pictures.

 ![CI logo](assets/images/body.jpg)